rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

 Picture the incarnadine color of corned beef and pastrami.
-The shimmering translucence and satin texture of Spanish lomo (cured pork loin) and bresaola and bündnerfleisch (respectively, Italian and Swiss air-dried beef).
+The shimmering translucence and satin texture of Spanish lomo (cured pork loin) and bresaola and bundnerfleisch (respectively, Italian and Swiss air-dried beef).
 The rich hammy flavor of bacon, prosciutto, and jamon serrano.
 The complex umami flavors, not to mention the remarkable shelf life of dry-cured sausage and salami.